- About us»

 Our Advisory Service is open to all, including members of the public, research participants, patients, individual researchers, research students and research organisations.
 UKRIO welcomes enquiries on general or hypothetical topics, as well as those on specific research projects, issues and cases.

-In 2016 we helped with more than 100 cases and use of our services continues to grow each year.
 To seek advice on good research practice or to raise concerns about possible misconduct, please use this form to contact us; the form also has additional information on our role and remit.

 Misconduct in research takes many forms.
 It can be serious and threaten lives; it can appear trivial but still greatly harm research.
 Contact UKRIO for expert advice if you have concerns about: